keijiro/ImageSequenceOut/README.md

 -----

 1. Download and import [the unitypackage file][package] into your project.
-2. Create an empty game object and add an ImageSequenceOut component to it.
+2. Create an empty game object and add ImageSequenceOut to it.
 3. Enter the play mode.
 4. Press the "REC" button to start recording.
 5. Press the "STOP" button to end recording.